 "That's it!"
 Evelyn jumped from her chair and threw her arms around Sebastian's shoulders.
 Before she knew it, her exclamation gained her a small audience.
 "So about a week before the war, the BJ's in this town closed because of the pandemic.
+It was going out of business anyway.
 The workers boarded the windows and doors due to some of the break-ins that happened.
 There's a possibility that it wasn't hit as hard as other stores.
-It's in a weird location and we're only a few miles from it."
+It's in a weird location in the middle of undeveloped land and we're only a few miles from it."

 Daniel's head popped up from behind the doorway.
 "Tomorrow at first light we will check out this place and see if it has what we need.
 We have a lot to do to prepare for winter this year."

 "What will we do with the kids tomorrow?"
 Autumn stepped into the office with her question, knowing the children couldn't go with the adults the next day.